BartyzalRadek/MLNotes/MIT AI notes.md

 #### Representative tests of complex ability
  - drivers licence = short test but representative of human's skill to drive - how to do that for a machine?
- - how to design a representative test of a complex ability

 ### Godel Machines, Meta-Learning, and LSTMs (Juergen Schmidhuber)
 https://www.youtube.com/watch?v=3FIo6evmweo&list=PLrAXtmErZgOdP_8GztsuKi9nrraNbKKp4&index=2